ibm-cloud-docs/containers/cs_versions_autoscaler.md

 {: row-headers}
 {: class="comparison-table"}
 {: caption="Cluster autoscaler 1.0.1" caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column is the patch version of the component.
-The second column lists the images tags of the component.
+The second column lists the image tags of the component.
 The third column contains the release date of the component.
 The fourth column contains a brief description of the change made to the component."}